nikhuge1994/chef-server/doc/HOW_THINGS_WORK.md

 ### Document Expansion

-Before sending a document (such as a node object) to the search index, we reformat it using either opscode-expander or the code in erchef's chef_index_expand module.
+Before sending a document (such as a node object) to the search index, we reformat it using the code in erchef's chef_index_expand module.

 We do this "expansion" to make better use of the search index.
 For some historical details on this design, see: